Stockspot

-Stockspot is an online investment adviser and fund manager based in Sydney, Australia.
-It is the first fully paperless digital investment advice platform in Australia and provides consumers with access to professional investment services for less than the typical cost of a traditional financial adviser or wealth manager.
+Stockspot is an Australian online investment adviser and fund manager based in Sydney.

 History

 Stockspot was founded in 2013 by Chris Brycki, a former portfolio manager at UBS.
 He created Stockspot to provide an alternative for consumers in Australia who were being priced out of getting professional investment advice due to high fees, as well as receiving compromised advice.
 The business follows robo-advisor models similar to Wealthfront and Betterment in the US and Nutmeg in the UK where it provides automated investment advice and portfolio management.

-The beta version of its website was launched in September 2013.

 In April 2014, Stockspot secured A$250,000 of seed funding from AWI ventures to support its growth strategy.

-It was selected to represent Australia at the SWIFT Innotribe Startup Challenge in Singapore in May 2014 and recognised as one of Asia’s top 10 most innovative early stage financial technology companies from over 280 entries.
-At the Singapore event, it was chosen as one of the winners from Asia to advance to the Grand Finale at Sibos in Boston in October 2014.
+It was a runner-up in the 2014 Sydstart Startup Pitch Competition.